 Legal Implications and Penalties for Non-Compliance

 Failing to comply with roller shutter regulations in Perth can lead to significant fines, legal action, and enforced rectifications impacting timelines and budgets.
+The consequences are not limited to monetary penalties; they can also affect insurance coverage, resale approvals, tenancy arrangements, and your ability to obtain final certification.

 Overview of Potential Fines and Legal Consequences